tobyhodges/fair-research-software/episodes/01-fair-research-software.md

 * Reusable
   * Document your software (including its functionality, and how to install and run it)
   * Follow best practices for software development (including coding conventions, code readability and verifying its correctness)
+  * Test your software and make sure it works on different platforms/operating systems
   * Give a licence to your software clearly stating how it can be reused
   * State how to cite your software